gjpelletier/delta_method/README.md

 https://jchiquet.github.io/MAP566/docs/regression/map566-lecture-nonlinear-regression.html#confidence-intervals-and-prediction-intervals

+# Installation for MATLAB

+Download delta_method.m and parametric_boostrap.m from this github repository (https://github.com/gjpelletier/delta_method) or MATLAB File Exchange and add them to your working directory or session search path.<br>

 # Installation for Google Colab, Jupyter Notebooks, and Python

 First install delta_method.py as follows with pip or !pip in your notebook or terminal:<br>